Dicksonwh0217/Dicksonwh0217/README.md

 - 👋 Hi, I’m @Dicksonwh0217
-- 👀 I’m interested in playing games, deep research in learning new things and playing guitar
+- 👀 I’m interested in IoT, deep research in learning new things, playing games and playing guitar
 - 🌱 I’m currently studying Bachelor of Computer Science in Universiti Tunku Abdul Rahman(UTAR)
 - 💞️ I’m looking for internship to improve my skill in Computer Science
 - 📫 You can reach me in www.linkedin.com/in/dickson-shee-wei-hau-479789305